-Anne Marechal, executive director for legal affairs at the Financial Markets Authority has stated, that France as a precursor will have a legal, tax and regulatory framework for crypto businesses.
+Anne Marechal is an executive director for legal affairs at the Financial Markets Authority.
+He has stated that France, as a precursor, will have a legal, tax, and regulatory framework for crypto businesses.

-She revealed, that the governmental authority has already spoken to three or four candidates for initial coin offering (ICO’s) and several other crypto exchanges in France, including custodians and fund managers.
-Notably, that cryptocurrency is a subject to patchy rules across the world and remains mostly unregulated.
+She revealed that the governmental authority has already spoken to three or four candidates for initial coin offerings (ICO’s).
+And they also talked to several other crypto exchanges in France, including custodians and fund managers.
+Notably, that cryptocurrency is a subject to patchy rules across the world.
+And that remains mostly unregulated.

-Notable, that global scrutiny of cryptocurrencies has grown especially when Facebook unveiled its Libra project due to concerns among politicians and regulators all around the world over privacy, consumer protection and the potential for systemic risks.
+Notable, that global scrutiny of cryptocurrencies had grown.
+At the time Facebook unveiled its Libra project due to concerns among politicians and regulators all around the world.
+That was over privacy, consumer protection, and the potential for systemic risks.

-Thus, the crypto industry representatives have called for regulation of the sector, in part because of a desire for legal clarity and because of the perception of respectability that accompanies such rules.
+Thus, the crypto industry representatives have called for regulation of the sector.
+In part, it is because of a desire for legal clarity and the perception of respectability that accompanies such rules.